-C) CR-125-A main seat is fouled with debris, or is worn.
+C) Main seat is fouled with debris, or is worn.

 A) Disassemble the working parts and wash thoroughly.
 Note: Size of the orifice in the by-pass is of utmost importance in the proper metering of water into the upper chamber of the valve.
 DO NOT enlarge or damage this orifice.
 Replace piston if cleaning does not correct problem.

 B) Shut off all control stops until pressure has been restored, then open them again.

 Leaking at handle assembly

 D) Handle trim ring is reversed, preventing gasket from sealing.
 (Crown II only)